Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

+The scaling in $N$ of $\|A-\Delta\|$ and $\|A^{-1}\Delta\|$ are dependent on the exact fracture systems being studied and must be determined experimentally.
 In Fig.~\ref{fig:fastinv_scaling} we show the scaling of these components for the fractal system with variable contrast.
+We focus on this particular example since it is the most realistic of the different fracture types.
+As was the case in Sec.~\ref{sec:test_precon}, we estimate the large-$N$ scaling of the different components by linear regression (on the log-log plot) of the data points for $N>10^3$.
 In Table~\ref{tab:fastinv} we summarize the scaling of each component as well as the overall scaling (modulo $\log(N)$) compared with the scaling for Conjugate Gradient on the same systems.

-Using the fast inverse QLS algorithm with the inverse Laplacian preconditioner, we can achieve a polynomial improvement over the best generic classical scaling for all fracture systems considered here.
-This approach utilizes block encodings of $\Delta^{-1}$ and $A - \Delta$ to calculate the product $\Delta^{-1}A$.
-However, since $\|\Delta^{-1}\|$ scales linear in $N$, the block encoding takes at least this long.
-Future algorithms for QLS, specifically tailored to fracture systems, could be developed which calculates $\Delta^{-1}A$ even more efficiently by exploiting the sparseness of $A$.
+Using the fast inverse QLS algorithm with the inverse Laplacian preconditioner, we can potentially achieve a polynomial improvement over the best generic classical scaling for all fracture systems considered here.
+This approach utilizes block encodings of $\Delta^{-1}$ and $A-\Delta$ to calculate the product $\Delta^{-1}A$.
+However, since $\|\Delta^{-1}\|$ scales linearly in $N$, the block encoding takes at least this long.
+Future algorithms for QLS, specifically tailored to fracture systems, could be developed to calculate $\Delta^{-1}A$ even more efficiently by exploiting the sparseness of $A$.